Bassett High School

-Bassett High School is a comprehensive public high school in Bassett, Virginia, USA.
-The school currently enrolls about 1,200 students in grades 9–12.
+Bassett High School is a four-year comprehensive public high school in Bassett, Virginia, United States.
+The school currently enrolls about 1,100 students in grades 9–12.
 It is one of two public high schools operated by Henry County Schools.

 Opened in 1978, the school is located approximately two miles south of the Bassett community in Henry County, Virginia.

 Campbell Court Elementary, Carver Elementary, Meadowview Elementary, Sanville Elementary, and Stanleytown Elementary feed into Fieldale-Collinsville Middle School, which feeds into Bassett High School.

 History

 Bassett High School opened in 1978, replacing the former John D. Bassett High School, which became a middle school.
 Declining enrollment in the 1990s left each of the four Henry County high schools operating at less than 50% capacity.
 In 2003, the county implemented a controversial reorganization plan which consolidated Fieldale-Collinsville High School and Bassett High School at the Bassett High School site.
 The school name and mascot remained the same but orange, one of the Fieldale-Collinsville school colors, was added to the Bassett blue and white.
 Following its closure as a high school, Fieldale-Collinsville became a middle school, serving students in the Bassett High School attendance zone.